Messor angularis – Colony with Queen and workers

 – Size of the workers: From 4 to 9mm

-– Colour: Black, the large workers and the queen have a reddish head.
+– Color: Black, the large workers and the queen have a reddish head.

-– Type of habitat for breeding: Any type of Artificial Anthill with mineral layer and fairly high chamber, like all Anthills.
+– Type of habitat for breeding: Any type of Artificial Anthill with mineral layer and fairly high chamber, like all Fourmiculture .

 Did you know that, to sum up: